sophiebatten123/Batten-s_Bakery_Website/README.md

 ## Content

-- The recipe's included on the website were taken from [Veganonboard](https://veganonboard.com/) and [Lovingitvegan](https://lovingitvegan.com/)
+- The recipes included on the website were taken from [Veganonboard](https://veganonboard.com/) and [Lovingitvegan](https://lovingitvegan.com/).
-- The icons icluded throughout the website were taken from [Font-Awesome](https://fontawesome.com/)
+- The icons included throughout the website were taken from [Font-Awesome](https://fontawesome.com/).
-- Colour themes were choosen through the use of [Coolors](https://coolors.co/)
+- Colour themes were choosen through the use of [Coolors](https://coolors.co/).

 ## Media

 - Images were free stock photos taken from [Pexels](https://www.pexels.com/).
-- Instructions on how to make the polygon cover text strip was taken from Razvan Caliman's article [CSS-Shapes](https://www.html5rocks.com/en/tutorials/shapes/getting-started/)
+- Instructions on how to make the polygon cover text strip was taken from Razvan Caliman's article [CSS-Shapes](https://www.html5rocks.com/en/tutorials/shapes/getting-started/).

+Thank you to the tutors at Code Institute for helping and supporting me throughout this project.